mig-hub/rack-sassc/README.md

 rack environment is NOT `production`.
 The value of `check` can also be a Proc which receives the `env` on each request.

-`public_location` is where you serve static files on your app.
-It is set to "public" by default.
-Whatever path you set it to will be expanded.

-`scss_dirname` and `css_dirname` are just the name of the directories in which we search for template files and we generate css/map files.
+`scss_location` and `css_location` are just the name of the directories in which we search for template files and we generate css/map files.
+These paths are expanded.

 `syntax` is `:scss` or `:sass`.
 It is used for the engine, but also for the extension of template files, which means they have to match.